VivekVardhanArrabelli/importdependencymap/README.md

 The minimal client is in `client/index.html`.
 Open it via a lightweight static server (e.g. `python -m http.server`) that proxies API calls to your FastAPI instance.

+### Running without Postgres (CSV fallback)

+If you don't have a database handy, just omit `DATABASE_URL`.
+The API will serve product lists, detail, and leaderboard from `data/top100_hs.csv` and the client will load from `/` directly.

 ## Railway deployment

 1. Create a new Railway project and add a Postgres plugin.